 It is our vision with Rabbit House Press to create a publishing company with uncompromising integrity.
 Setting the highest standards in both content and aesthetics, the objective is to share unique works that promise enduring appeal.
 We will forever remain passionate about evocative stories which are uniquely American, celebrating the glorious quilt of disparate characters that make up the fabric of our country.
-It is my pleasure to connect our writers with their readers.
+It is our pleasure to connect writers with their readers.

 Editor in Chief